SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 The largest positive loadings are concentrated in energy companies, while the largest negative loadings include growth-oriented technology companies.

 This produces an interpretable **energy vs. growth-technology** factor.
+This is an expected pattern, as energy and commodities are commonly seen as a hedge against technology.

 Thus, the first three components capture three distinct dimensions of market behavior: